Struct tokenizers::tokenizer::TokenizerImpl

 Encode all the sentences in parallel, using multiple threads.

-will be relative to chars instead of bytes.
+The offsets on each Encoding will be relative to chars instead of bytes.

 sourcepub fn decode_batch(